coderefinery/reproducible-research/_episodes/04-cwl.md

 - What's going on?
   - the base command is `node`
-  - the Docker specs are in the `hints` section (generally used for software requirements)
+  - the Docker specs are in the `hints` section
+    - `hints` is used for soft requirements, `requirements` for hard requirements
   - the input section specifies one input source file
   - the output is stdout, which is redirected to a file